-- The shutter speed format is usually in 1/1000, 1/250, 1/30, etc. The higher the bottom number, the faster your shutter speed.
+- The shutter speed format is usually in 1/1000, 1/250, 1/30, 1/2, 1/4, etc. The higher the bottom number, the faster shutter speed is.

 ISO is the setting that refers to the light sensitivity of the image sensor in your DSLR.
 The lower the setting (for example ISO 100) the more sensitive your camera is to light and the sharper the image will turn out.
 When you are shooting in darker environments, it is recommended to raise the ISO (ISO 2800 for example) and set the other two elements of the exposure triangle in accordance.
-Remember though, the higher the ISO number, the grainier the photo.

 The aperture is also referred to as the f-stop.
 This is the most important element to master on your DSLR because knowing how the aperture works will give you the power to control the depth of field of your photos.
 Read this informative article explaining the f-stop and how you can get creative with it.

 Many photographers shoot in a semi-automatic mode called aperture priority.
-This means that the camera lets you choose the f-stop and then decides the shutter speed and ISO.
+This means that the camera lets you choose the f-stop and then decides the speed shutter and ISO.

-You will have to be in manual mode or one of the semi-automatic modes in order to change the camera’s shutter speed.
-The semi-automatic mode that allows you to only adjust the shutter speed is called shutter priority (TV or S depending on the camera brand).
+You will have to be in manual or one of the semi-automatic modes in order to change the camera’s shutter speed.
+The semi-automatic mode that allows you to only adjust the shutter speed is called shutter priority mode (TV or S depending on the camera brand).

 - Turn the dial to M (manual), or TV (Time Value) mode.